An American Norman Bethune (一个来自美国的白求恩)

 For me, to call Dr. Perkins an American Norman Bethune strikes a perfect balance between a deep respect for the extraordinary things that these men were able to achieve in their lifetime, however brief or long, and a profound recognition that the desire to serve the needs of people during their most difficult, most unfortunate, and most chaotic times can be accomplished through many different means be that on a battlefield or in a hospital.

-Dr. Edward Carter Perkins (Chinese name: Pei Jin-Si, 裴敬思), the son of Mary Evelyn Dwight Perkins and Edward Henry Perkins, and the younger brother of Henry Augustus Perkins was born in Hartford, CT, on July 11, 1875.
+Dr. Edward Carter Perkins (Chinese name: Pei Jin-Si, 裴敬思), the son of Mary Evelyn Dwight Perkins and Edward Henry Perkins, and the younger brother of Henry Augustus Perkins, was born in Hartford, CT, on July 11, 1875.
 The record has it that Dr. Perkins and his older brother (an accomplished Professor of Physics and Engineering, and later, twice as Acting President of Trinity College in Hartford, CT) were descendants of the wealthy Perkins clan in the State of Connecticut with the great grandfather (Enoch Perkins, husband of Anna Pitkin) being a co-founder of Hartford National Bank as well as one of the oldest and continuous running Law Firm in the US (currently known as Howard, Kohn, Sprague & FitzGerald).
 Their grandfather (also named Henry Augustus Perkins) served as the President of Hartford National Bank for two decades (Hartford National Bank & Trust Company Records: Henry A. Perkins, June 9, 1853, to June 29, 1874).
 Records also show that for generations, the Perkins had been related to powerful families through marriages.
-Their great grandmother, Anna Pitkin, was the sister of the US Representative
+Their great-grandmother, Anna Pitkin, was the sister of the US Representative Timothy Pitkin (1766–1847).
+Their great-aunt, Emily Pitkin Perkins Baldwin, was the wife of the 32nd Governor of Connecticut and US Senator Roger William Baldwin (1793–1863)and became the mother of the 65th Governor of Connecticut, Simeon Eben Baldwin (1840–1927).
+While ad nauseam with highly notable and influential family connections, Edward and Henry were, in the literary world, grandnephews of Harriet Beecher Stowe through marriage and cousins to Charlotte Perkins Gilman.
+Additionally, they were nephews of Edward Everett Hale (1822–1909), a renowned American author, historian, anti-slavery advocate, and minister who was also a descendant of American Revolution war hero Nathan Hale (1755–1776).
+For decades, the Perkins family had been a very close friend (and neighbor) and confidant to Mr. Samuel L. Clemens (pen name Mark Twain, 1835–1910).

 In short, that was one elite, blue-blooded New England family.

 In 1916, Dr. Perkins married Ms. Georgina MacDonald Phillip of Yonkers, NY.
 The story has it that Edward spotted Georgina riding in a trolley cart on the streets of New York City one day.
-As the trolley made a right turn, Georgina glanced over through the windowpane; and when their eyes met, Edward was in love.
+As the trolley made a right turn, Georgina glanced over through the windowpane, and when their eyes met, Edward was in love.
 And he chased after the trolley.
-Edward was a track star at Yale even if he was near his 40s at the time of the chase.
+Edward was a track star at Yale, even if he was near his 40s at the time of the chase.
 It did take him two stops to have the metal guardrail of the last trolley door within his grasp.
 And he promptly proposed after hopping onto the trolley.

 Ms. Phillip (Chinese Name: Pei Jia-Ji, 裴家紀), the daughter of Scottish immigrants, was also over thirty when being pursued, and for a woman, that was rather old to be getting married during that era.
-More interestingly, she had accepted that she would live out a quiet and non-adventurous life with her parents in Yonkers.
+More interestingly, she had accepted that she would live a quiet, non-adventurous life with her parents in Yonkers.
 That all changed in 1916.
 She and Dr. Perkins would together devote nearly half of a century to the well-being of Chinese people both medicinally and spiritually, including spending four years in Taiwan (in the City of Taipei – 台北) in the mid-1950s to start another medical facility – and more endearingly, just to be among Chinese people – until they could no longer overcome physical challenges at a very advancing age.
 The couple passed away in 1958 and 1961, respectively.

-China Inland Mission (now Overseas Missionary Fellowship or OMF International), established by Rev. J. Hudson Taylor from Great Britain, and Presbyterian and Methodist Churches of America were leading the charge.
+Last but not least, to provide a historical relevance, by the turn of the century (1900), missionary work or the spread of Christianity in China had grown from lone-ranger efforts as early as in Tang Dynasty (唐朝) around 630 AD, which was essentially the height of the Chinese Civilization, to a wide-scale and full-blown religious crusade or "invasion."
+China Inland Mission (now Overseas Missionary Fellowship or OMF International), established by Rev. J. Hudson Taylor from Great Britain, and the Presbyterian and Methodist Churches of America were leading the charge.
 It is noteworthy that China of the 19th Century was marred by the ruling of an increasingly corrupt, divided, and weak imperial court of Qing Dynasty (清朝), and insatiable demands and unfair trades from the West that would include the notorious bootlegging of opium (think of an entire nation on morphine addictions and efforts of the US war on drugs in the past four decades).
-With complete paralysis to strike a balance of honorably preserving cultural strength and identity of three thousand years, while selectively engaging Western civilizations' values, instead of a process of peaceful transformation, China was ushered into the modern era with a blinding force and a profound humiliation.
+With complete paralysis, China was unable to strike a balance between honorably preserving the cultural strength and identity of three thousand years and selectively engaging Western civilizations' values.
+Instead, it was ushered into the modern era with a blinding force and a profound humiliation.
 One can only imagine what if there were a successful Hundred Days' Reform <百日維新> in 1898 led by the ambitious Guangxu Emperor in the spirit of Meiji Restoration <めいじいしん; 明治維新> that took place three decades earlier in Japan.
-The result was a brutal transition that would feature the famous Boxer Rebellion (义和团运动) in a valiant attempt to resist the Western domination including the Christianity crusade and to restore dignity, and the counteract of the infamous Eight-Nation Alliance (八国联军: Japan, Russia, The Great Britain, France, US, Germany, Austria-Hungary, and Italy), which ended in the capturing of the Port of Tientsin (Tianjin, 天津: A gateway to China) and the siege of the Capitol Peking (Beijing, 北京) in August of 1900.
+The result was a brutal transition that would feature the famous Boxer Rebellion (义和团运动) in a valiant attempt to resist Western domination, including the Christianity crusade, and to restore dignity.
+The counteract of the infamous Eight-Nation Alliance (八国联军: Japan, Russia, Great Britain, France, the US, Germany, Austria-Hungary, and Italy), which ended in the capturing of the Port of Tientsin (Tianjin, 天津: A gateway to China) and the siege of the Capital, Peking (Beijing, 北京) in August of 1900.

-At last, the once proud and invincible Middle Kingdom (Zhongguo, 中国) was brought to Her knees and handed on a golden platter to the barbaric foreign devils (Yang-Gui-Zi, 洋鬼子).
+At last, the once proud and invincible Middle Kingdom (Zhongguo, 中国) was brought to its knees and handed on a golden platter to the barbaric foreign devils (Yang-Gui-Zi, 洋鬼子).
 And an immense amount of atrocities followed.
 The ensuing five decades would mark the most difficult, unfortunate, and chaotic times in Chinese History.
-They struggled mightily for freedom, independence, and legitimacy both within and on an international stage.
-During these same trying years, with all opinions aside, Christian missionaries' collective efforts should be appropriately recognized and deeply cherished because they brought educations and hospitals to China along with a dire and redemptive glimpse of the heart and humanity of the Western Civilization.
-It was then and there, with invaluable help from
+They struggled mightily for freedom, independence, and legitimacy both at home and on the international stage.
+During these same trying years, with all opinions aside, Christian missionaries' collective efforts should be appropriately recognized and deeply cherished because they brought education and hospitals to China, along with a dire and redemptive glimpse of the heart and humanity of Western Civilization.
+It was then and there, with invaluable help from the Ploeg(浦乐)sisters, Deanetta and Elizabeth of Grand Rapids, Michigan, and many others, that Dr. Perkins treated poor people and wounded soldiers alike and trained generations of Chinese physicians and nurses.

 Benjamin R. K. Sun (孫賁)